Women's stockings before and until the arrival of nylon

 Before nylons hit the fashion scene, well-off young women wore silk stockings which were expensive, However during the war years and the austerity afterwards, silk stockings were impossible to buy.

 Older women wore stockings of wool or lisle.

 Early nylon stockings didn't stretch.
-So they came in a range of sizes, shaped to the leg.
-They were described as "fully fashioned".
+So they came in a range of sizes, shaped to the leg, and described as 'fully fashioned'.

-Fully fashioned nylons were produced flat and joined at the back with a seam, which fashion dictated had to be worn precisely up the centre of the back of the leg.
+Fashion dictated that the seam of fully fashioned nylons had to be worn precisely along the centre of the back of the legs.
 Crooked seams were looked upon as slovenly.
-(On painted legs, the seams were drawn with anything dark that was available.)

 During the Second World War, I was a soldier in the Australian Imperial Force (AIF).
 Off South Africa, I was billeted with a couple whose daughter had the most beautiful legs I had ever seen and who clearly believed in the theory of "If you have it, flaunt it ".